MSF-OCB/easynut-docker/README.md

 ```
 docker container exec easynut_backups /restore.sh /backup/backup.gz.enc
 ```
-And replace "backup.gz.enc" by the gunzipped and encrypted (<b>same enc. pass</b>) with the file that you want.
+And replace "backup.gz.enc" by the gunzipped and encrypted (<b>same enc. pass</b>) file that you want.
 <br/><i>(Note: in the container the folder '/backup' refers in the host to the folder "./backups/backups".
 You can therefore use the CRON backups already there or copy one from the host)</i>

 <h3>VI.
 Known issues:</h3>
 <ul>
 <li>Easynut github branch: The "new_layout" branch currently used is not adequate for this compose setup.The files "settings.py" and "requirements.txt" are duplicated (the ones in these repository being used here) as the static files are not needed. -> Needs for merging and better git structure</li>
-<li>Redis transparent huge page: This should be configured on the host, <a href="https://docs.mongodb.com/master/tutorial/transparent-huge-pages/">example of script</a></li>
-<li>Security: This compose is not really made for developpement and careful considerations should be made if used in production.</li>
+<li>Prod-oriented: careful considerations should be taken when using this repository in production.</li>
 </ul>